-Rocky Mountain spotted fever (RMSF) is a disease of humans and dogs that is caused by Rickettsia rickettsii.
+Rocky Mountain spotted fever (RMSF) is a disease of people and dogs caused by Rickettsia rickettsii.
 R rickettsii and closely related members of the spotted fever group of rickettsiae are considered endemic throughout much of North, South, and Central America.
 These pathogens are transmitted primarily through the bites of infected ticks.
 The ability of genetically similar rickettsial organisms, such as R parkerii, to cause clinically similar disease in dogs is unknown.
-Because of their susceptibility to R rickettsii and relatively higher rates of tick exposure, dogs may serve as excellent sentinels of risk for R rickettsii infection in humans.
+Because of their susceptibility to R rickettsii and relatively higher rates of tick exposure, dogs may serve as excellent sentinels of risk for R rickettsii infection in people.
 Clusters of disease are frequently reported in defined geographic areas, and temporally associated infections may be seen in both dogs and their owners.

 Thrombocytopenia is common.
 Leukopenia develops during the early stages of infection and, in untreated cases, is followed by progressive leukocytosis.
 Serum biochemical abnormalities may include hypoproteinemia, hypoalbuminemia, azotemia, hyponatremia, hypocalcemia, and increased liver enzyme activities.
-Case fatality rates of ∼1–10% are expected.
+Case fatality rates of ~1%–10% are expected.

 Vascular endothelial damage is due to direct cytopathic effects of the rickettsiae.
 Severity of the necrotizing vasculitis can be directly correlated to the infective dose.
 Vascular endothelial damage and thrombocytopenia contribute to development of petechiae and ecchymoses.
 Necrosis of the extremities (acryl gangrene) or disseminated intravascular coagulation can develop in severely affected dogs.

-Last full review/revision March 2012 by Jennifer H. McQuiston, DVM, MS
+Last full review/revision March 2014 by Jennifer H. McQuiston, DVM, MS